Lemoncode/fonk-array-required-validator/README.md

 };
 ```

-We can specify the minimum and/or maximum number of items allowed:
+We must specify the minimum number (1 by default) and optionally the maximum number of items allowed:

 ```javascript
 import { arrayRequired } from '@lemoncode/fonk-array-required-validator';